plumier/plumier/docs/extends/Custom-Validator.md

 }
 ```

-The `ctx` parameter of the validator function useful when you need to validate value that require request context parameter such as `body`, `params` etc.
+The `info` parameter of the validator function useful when you need to validate value that require request context parameter such as `body`, `params` etc.

 ### Separate Decorator and Implementation
 Validator decorator sometime need to be free from dependencies, for example if you want to separate Domain (with validation) into single package and will be shared between UI and Server side.
 Thus, validation that tightly coupled with database logic (for example `@val.unique()`) can't be used.